-You can use a T-Money card for both the Seoul metro and the bus system.
+You can use a T-Money card (that’s a transit card, not a rapper) for both the Seoul metro and the bus system.

 From the Bukhansan Fortress Entrance bus station, walk a few meters up the road and turn right, where there is a sign for Bukhansan National Park’s entrance.
 Follow this road to the start of the hike.

 The entire road leading from the turnoff to the entrance of the National Park is filled with hiking goods stores, cafes, and convenience stores.
 This is great news for anyone who came entirely unprepared!
 Buy water, snacks, a jacket, trekking poles, and even hiking boots for your upcoming Baegundae summit hike in Bukansan National Park.

 At the entrance of Bukhansan National Park is a large map of all the hikes in the region, a free public restroom, and an information stand.
 Enter the park and head up the trail, where you will see signs at every fork in the road pointing you to the Baegundae summit along with how many kilometers remain.